cyberhexe/red-toolkit/README.md

 * **nishang** Nishang is a framework and collection of scripts and payloads which enables usage of PowerShell for offensive security, penetration testing and red teaming.
 Nishang is useful during all phases of penetration testing. https://github.com/samratashok/nishang

 ## Pivoting and Tunneling
+* **rpivot** This is a method of traversing NAT connections.
+Rpivot is a reverse socks proxy tool that allows you to tunnel traffic via socks proxy.
+It connects back to your machine and binds a socks proxy on it.
+It works just like `ssh -D` but in opposite direction https://github.com/artkond/rpivot
+* **redsocks** Redsocks is the tool that allows you to proxify(redirect) network traffic through a SOCKS4, SOCKS5 or HTTPs proxy server.
+It works on the lowest level, the kernel level (iptables).
+The other possible way is to use application level proxy, when the proxy client is implemented in the same language as an application is written in.
+Redsocks operates on the lowest system level, that’s why all running application don’t even have an idea that network traffic is sent through a proxy server, as a result it is called a transparent proxy redirector. https://github.com/darkk/redsocks
+* **3proxy** 3proxy - tiny free proxy server https://github.com/z3APA3A/3proxy
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna
 * **http-tunnel** A program to tunnel TCP connection through HTTP connection. https://github.com/khuevu/http-tunnel
 * **microsocks** a SOCKS5 service that you can run on your remote boxes to tunnel connections through them, if for some reason SSH doesn't cut it for you. https://github.com/derstolz/microsocks
 * **pyrexecd** PyRexecd is a standalone SSH server for Windows. https://github.com/euske/pyrexecd.git
+* **win-sshd** A native windows ssh2 server https://github.com/saju/win-sshd
+* **sshuttle** Transparent proxy server that works as a poor man's VPN.
+Forwards over ssh.
+Doesn't require admin.
+Works with Linux and MacOS.
+Supports DNS tunneling. https://github.com/sshuttle/sshuttle

 ## Establish Foothold
 * **TinyShell** Web Shell Framework. https://github.com/threatexpress/tinyshell